captn3m0/cosmere-books/README.md

 As an example, you'd like to get a ebook for Rhythm of War, run the following command:

   docker run --rm --volume "$(pwd):/output" captn3m0/cosmere-books:latest row

+For directions specific to your OS, see above.

 ## Rhythm of War